Office of the President

 President Scott D. Miller

-His four presidencies and 31 years of service as a CEO are rare for higher education leaders.
+His four presidencies and 33 years of service as a CEO are rare for higher education leaders.
 According to the American Council on Education "American College Presidents Study," just 1.1 percent of leaders were on their fourth presidencies in the most recent year of the survey.
-More than 98 percent of respondents had held fewer presidencies and less than one percent have served at least 31 years.
+More than 98 percent of respondents had held fewer presidencies and less than one percent have served at least 32 years.
+According to a 2022 report by University Business, Dr. Miller is seventh in the country for length of service among all presidents and chancellors.

 He is the quintessential modern successful president—innovative, adept at resource acquisition and creative excellence focused on the major challenges of our time, top leader in the business community, and noted academic researcher and author.
 Dr. Miller brings to Virginia Wesleyan a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, research, leadership, service, student-faculty engagement, environment, and lifelong learning.

-One of his top priorities as Virginia Wesleyan president has been partnering with Coastal Virginia communities and strengthening ties with Virginia Beach and Norfolk so that Virginia Wesleyan University is their premier institution for the liberal arts and sciences.
-Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber of Commerce, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation for Independent Colleges, the Virginia Aquarium and Marine Science Center, and the Virginia Tidewater Consortium for Higher Education.
+One of his top priorities as Virginia Wesleyan president has been building partnerships with Coastal Virginia communities and strengthening ties with Virginia Beach and Norfolk to establish VWU as the region’s premier institution for the liberal arts and sciences.
+Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation for Independent Colleges, the Virginia Aquarium and Marine Science Center, and the Virginia Tidewater Consortium for Higher Education.

 Virginia Wesleyan has enjoyed significant growth and development during Dr. Miller's tenure.
 Accomplishments include: